lsst-ts/ts_tma_tma-documentation_pxi-controller_documentation/02 CommandsAndEventsManagement/00 Introduction.md

 - CommandReceiver: this component is the one receiving the commands from the TMA and triggering the corresponding state machines for each of them.
 This is done using the TCP server component.

+- Commands: this section contains the format of the commands and the list of the available commands with the parameters for each command.

 - Events: this component is the one sending events to the TMA.
 This is done using the TCP server component.